nbubna/store/README.md

 Functions passed to ```transact``` will receive the current value for that key as an argument or a passed alternate if there is none.
 When the passed function is completed, transact will save the returned value under the specified key.
 If the function returns ```undefined```, the original value will be saved.
-This makes it easy for transact to change internal properties in a persistent way:
+This makes it easy for transact functions to change internal properties in a persistent way:

 ```javascript
 store.transact(key, function(obj) {